wkhattak/Behavioural-Cloning/README.md

 # Project: Behavioral Cloning
 ## Overview

 This writeup reflects upon the **Behavioral Cloning** project by explaining how the *steering angle prediction* pipeline works, identifying any shortcomings and proposing potential improvements.
+For a detailed description, please see [prohect report](https://github.com/wkhattak/Behavioural-Cloning/blob/master/writeup.md).

 ## Project Goals